PhashaD/bdm-project-group12/projects/project3/README.md

 To identify the most connected airports, we analyzed direct flight connections by treating each flight as a directed edge from ORIGIN to DEST.
 The goal was to compute how many unique airports each airport directly connects with (either as a departure or arrival point).

-1. Selected distinct (ORIGIN, DEST) pairs from the dataset.
+1. Selected distinct `(ORIGIN, DEST)` pairs from the dataset.
-2. Created bidirectional edges by unifying both (ORIGIN → DEST) and (DEST → ORIGIN) to account for connections in both directions.
+2. Created bidirectional edges by unifying both `(ORIGIN → DEST)` and `(DEST → ORIGIN)` to account for connections in both directions.
-3. Grouped by each airport and counted the number of distinct connected airports using countDistinct.
+3. Grouped by each airport and counted the number of distinct connected airports using `countDistinct`.
 4. Sorted the airports in descending order of connection counts.

 This provided a ranked list of airports based on the number of unique direct connections they have.
 These represent the most connected nodes in the flight network and could indicate hub airports.